Calendar

 3 Gothic 1 Remake

-One of the great attractions of this month, which also takes into account the local scene, is the return of this role-playing and action classic from 2001.
-Gothic 1 Remake has been developed in Barcelona by Alkimia Interactive, a studio under the international label THQ Nordic, which created the studio in 2021 with the main objective of reviving this title.
+One of the great attractions this month, which also takes into account the local scene, is the return of this role-playing and action classic from 2001.
+Gothic 1 Remake has been developed in Barcelona by Alkimia Interactive, a studio under the umbrella of the international label THQ Nordic, which created the studio in 2021 with the main objective of reviving this title.
 The team has recreated the dark universe and atmosphere of the title from scratch with the Unreal Engine 5 engine after having played the original, and already showed a large part of their work at the last BCN Game Fest.

 4.